 The autistic individuals we serve have the potential to thrive and make incredible contributions to their communities.
 They demonstrate personal strengths like honesty, creativity, laser-focus, exceptional memory, and passion about their special interests.

 Participants in our program may have challenges with anxiety, stress management, social communication, impulse control, attention, executive functioning, or demonstrate sensory differences.
-Typical diagnoses include Asperger's syndrome, high functioning autism, ADHD, PDD-NOS and non-verbal learning disabilities; however, not all Aspire participants have a formal diagnosis.
+Typical diagnoses include Asperger's syndrome, high functioning autism, autism spectrum disorder-levels 1 and 2, ADHD, PDD-NOS and non-verbal learning disabilities; however, not all Aspire participants have a formal diagnosis.

 As an organization dedicated to serving individuals with autism, Aspire is steadfast in promoting neurodiversity and inclusion across settings.
 We provide an array of consultation and support services designed to educate and broaden the understanding of the unique strengths and needs of this population.
 Through parent and caregiver programs, school-based consultation, professional development services, and corporate neurodiversity trainings and workshops, we support our participants and the ASD community, where they live, learn and work.